Create a Podcast RSS Feed Free in 2026

 Option B: Your Existing Website

-If you already have a WordPress site or a personal portfolio, simply upload the rss.xml file to your Media Library or root folder.
+If you already pay for a WordPress site or a personal portfolio, simply upload the rss.xml file to your Media Library or root folder via FTP.
 The URL will be yoursite.com/rss.xml.

 Step 4: The Final Check (Validation)

 Before you submit your new URL to Apple Podcasts Connect, you must validate it.
-A single typo in your manual entry can break the feed and cause a rejection.
+A single typo in your manual entry can break the feed and cause an instant rejection.

 Copy your new URL (e.g., from GitHub) and paste it into our Podcast RSS Validator.